xludx/particl-zmq/README.md

 Also refer to the example for usage.

-*Bitcoind* available events are these below.
+*Particld* available events are these below.
 You can add new coins' events or get rid of those you don't need when instantiating the Class:

 - `hashblock`
 - `hashtx`
 - `rawblock`
 - `rawtx`
+- `smsg`

 **Reserved events and namespaces**: